AdavidGuevara/fastapi-oauth2Jwt/README.md

-# Authentication in FastAPI with OAUTH2 and JWT.
+# Example of authentication in FastAPI with OAUTH2 and JWT.